travigd/documentation/server/deleting-streams-and-events.md

 **Soft delete** makes use of Truncate before.
 When a stream is deleted, its Truncate before is set to the streams current last event number.
 When a soft deleted stream is read, the read will return a `StreamNotFound` or `404` result.
 After deleting the stream, you are able to write to it again, continuing from where it left off.

-For example, if you soft deleted the above example stream, the truncate before would be set to 3 (the stream's current event number.)
+For example, if you soft deleted the above example stream, the truncate before would be set to 3 (the stream's current event number).
 If you were to write to the stream again, the next event would be written with event number 4.
 Only events from event number 4 onwards would be visible when reading this stream.

 ### Max count and Max age